3rdWebCreator/notebook/content/blog-posts/writing-like-a-jouralist.md

 type = "blog"

 +++
 Lots of people can write, but most of them are not writers.

-I certainly have not been writing magazine features.

-And yet, I want to try publishing something resembling a magazine using blockchain technology.
+Day to day written communication doesn’t require too much attention to style.

+Writing for a magazine is another story.
+If I want my Web 3 experiment to resemble something like a magazine, I will have to get the style right.

-I don’t want _Creator_ to be written in the style of news journalism, but it does need to be more substantive than a personal blog.
+I don’t want _Creator_ to be written as news journalism, but it does need to be more substantive than a personal blog.
 As I thought about how to style the writing, I found these two videos to be helpful.

 * [The basics of feature writing](https://youtu.be/g3v6raB0FYI)
 * [7 Things I Learned About Journalism in 7 Years of Being a Journalist](https://youtu.be/Rr7povAInwQ)